trabdlkarim/pycalco/README.md

 # Documentation

 The project documentation is located at <https://docs.trabdlkarim.com/projects/pycalco/en/latest/>.
-Please note that the documentation is still a work in progress, so improvements to the documentation are welcome.
+Please note that the documentation is still a work in progress, so improvements to it are welcome.

 # Support & Contribution